Brisbane: Urban structure

 The Brisbane central business district (CBD, colloquially referred to as "the city") lies in a curve of the Brisbane river.
 The CBD covers 2.2 km2 and is walkable.
 Most central streets are named after members of the House of Hanover.
 Queen Street (named in honour of Queen Victoria) is Brisbane's traditional main street and contains its largest pedestrian mall, the Queen Street Mall.
 Streets named after female members (Adelaide, Alice, Ann, Charlotte, Elizabeth, Margaret, and Mary) run parallel to Queen Street and perpendicular to streets named after male members (Albert, Edward, George, and William).

 The CBD's squares include King George Square, Post Office Square and ANZAC Square (home to the city's central war memorial).

-Brisbane's metropolitan area is broadly and colloquially divided into the "northside" and the "southside", with the dividing line being the Brisbane River, as crossing one of the 15 bridges across the river is required to travel to the opposite side by land transport.
-This results in many areas which are south of the CBD being classified as located in the "northside", and vice versa, as a result of the river's winding trajectory.
-In addition to being classified as located on the "northside" or "southside" there are further broad and colloquial regions such as the "westside' for some areas to the southwest of the CBD and the "bayside" for areas located on the coast of Moreton Bay.
+At the broadest level, Brisbane's metropolitan area is informally divided into the northside and the southside, with the dividing line being the Brisbane River, as crossing one of the 15 bridges across the river is required to travel to the opposite side by land transport.
+Due to the river's winding trajectory, this results in many areas which are south of the CBD being classified as located in the northside, and vice versa.
+At a more specific level, the metropolitan area contains informal regions including the northern, southern, eastern and western suburbs, the bayside suburbs along the Moreton Bay coastline, and the Moreton Bay, Redland, Logan and Ipswich regions in the outer north, east, south and west respectively.

 Greater Brisbane had a density of 159 PD/sqkm in 2021.
 Like most Australian cities, Brisbane has a sprawling metropolitan area which takes in excess of one hour to traverse either north to south or east to west by car without traffic.

 From the 1970s onwards, there has been a large increase in the construction of apartment developments, including mid-rise and high rise buildings, which has quickened in the 21st century.
 At the 2021 census, 73.4% of residents lived in separate houses, 14.7% lived in apartments, and 11.4% lived in townhouses, terrace houses, or semidetached houses.